Joker-Jelly/simplepack/README.md

 # Simplepack
 > Make pack more simple than ever, base on **Webpack (version 3+)**

-Webpack is a good tool, but it need a complex config file to do the build.

 `simplepack` want to let you drop the complex config file, use single line command (or minimal config file) to finish the job.

 - Use out of box, many useful loaders and plugins builtin